What Is Emotional Flooding?

 Spending your time listening, focusing, and being with them is a way to both stop and even prevent both of you from becoming emotionally overwhelmed.

-Fight or Flight Response In Marriage
+The Fight or Flight Response In Relationships

 Our limbic system has been with us for millions of years.
 It has accompanied us as an adaptive tool responsible for the fight or flight response: We needed it to survive.
 But now, in modern times, we rarely have situations that require us to fight or flee.
 The brain, however, still makes use of our survival instincts.
 The rational part of the brain can still go offline, leaving us overwhelmed.
 The brain translates the things our partner says or does as something dangerous, which shuts down our rationality and leads to emotional flooding.

-Impacts Of Emotional Flooding
+Impacts of Emotional Flooding

-In Lisa’s marriage counseling sessions, she’s had numerous couples share their experiences with her – with many of them having stories of emotional flooding.
-Many of the couples she’s worked with had conflicts that lasted days.
+In my marriage counseling sessions, I’ve had numerous couples share their experiences with emotional flooding.
+Many of the couples I’ve worked with had conflicts that lasted for days.
 These continued to a point where they no longer communicated with each other.
-Lisa shares, “In my experience, when couples are escalated and they’re having conflict, they may be yelling, [and] they may be saying hurtful things.
-They move away from each other.
-And both feel abandoned, but maybe for different reasons.”

 Couples find it difficult to finish arguments because there’s not enough safety for them to stay.
 However, it is vital in a relationship to address conflicts right away.
 These moments are when self-awareness is critical.
 We should assess if we are becoming overwhelmed and if we need to take a break.
 But we also need to be responsible enough to come back to an argument – all calm and collected.
 Leaving a conflict hanging can make your partner feel abandoned and invalidated.
 Continuously keeping conflicts unresolved may also make them think that their partner can’t or won’t meet their expectations and needs.

-The Perpetual Problem
+The Perpetual Problems in Relationships

 Even great relationships have problems and conflicts.
 It’s all about the attitude, trust, and commitment to the relationship that make it work.
 Younger couples may attach themselves to a fairytale version of what a relationship is.
 And experiencing it, with all its realities, can make them feel disappointed.
 They start losing confidence as conflicts arise, which can easily lead to being emotionally flooded.